Colleen makes a breakthrough as an admin assistant and takes a step towards her dream to be a self-published author.

 The goal was to get a job offer at the end of the 4 week trial period, so we devised a support plan to assist Colleen thrive, which included interventions such as: connecting her with Dress for Success for assistance with work attires and tips on self-presentation, liaising with her physio for pain management strategies for her back condition, workplace education regarding specific disability issues, detailed job analysis and development of systematic instructions in duties, access to Government incentives, amongst others.

 Designing and implementing this plan carefully allowed us to foresee and map potentially required workplace modifications and special equipment for Colleen, should she got offered the job.

 If you’re looking for your next star employee get in touch with Workpower, a free disability employment service that matches businesses with the right people.
-Contact us at 1800 610 665 or email@example.com today!
+Contact us here or at 1800 610 665 today!